 This guide is for new Chapter leads and Technical Writers

 Open Source Community Africa (OSCA) is an inclusive community for open-source lovers, enthusiasts, advocates, and experts within Africa.
 Our goal is to increase the rate of credible contributions by African software developers, designers, writers, and everyone involved in the sphere of technology to open source projects both locally and globally, changing Africans' perception from just the billion users to the NEXT BILLION CREATORS.

-Towards changing the perception of Africans from just the billion users to the NEXT BILLION CREATORS, we publish internal contents, chapter recap articles, and guest posts on our Blog.
+Towards changing the perception of Africans from just the billion users to the NEXT BILLION CREATORS, we publish internal content, chapter recap articles, and guest posts on our Blog.
 Before we publish your content, please ensure that you are willing to agree to the following terms.